fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===
 * [2025.11] Our special session on Computational Intelligence in Transactive Energy Management and Smart Energy Network (CITESEN) has been accepted with WCCI 2026.
-Please check [here](https://sites.google.com/view/wcci-citesen-2026/home) for more information on the special session and how to make your submissions.
+Check [here](https://sites.google.com/view/wcci-citesen-2026/home) for more information on the special session and how to make your submissions.
 * [2025.11] Our review paper on peak demand forecasting has been accepted by Renewable and Sustainable Energy Reviews.
 * [2025.10] Happy to give a seminar on our recent research on energy and carbon markets to the Centre for Decision Research at the University of Leeds Business School.
 * [2025.08] Jiaci Wang will join the team as a new PhD student from September, researching  AI and game theory in transportation, funded by the China Scholarship Council and University of Exeter PhD Scholarships.
 Welcome Jiaci!